-Title 87 of the Montana Code contains the bulk of the laws under which MFWP operates and enforces.
+Title 87 of the Montana Code contains the bulk of the laws under which FWP operates and enforces.

-Chapter 1 contains the laws governing the organization and operation of the Department and FWP Commission, authority and jurisdiction, finances, fines and penalties, state-federal partnerships and the Interstate Wildlife Violator Compact.
+Chapter 1 contains the laws governing the organization and operation of the Department and Fish & Wildlife Commission, authority and jurisdiction, finances, fines and penalties, state-federal partnerships and the Interstate Wildlife Violator Compact.

 Chapter 2 contains the laws governing the issuance and use of wildlife licenses and permits for hunting, fishing and trapping as well as those governing License Agents.